Generating realistic global precipitation fields from modelled atmospheric circulation: Acknowledgments

 \subsection{Funding}

-Funded under the Excellence Strategy of the Federal Government and the L\"ander through the TUM Innovation Network EarthCare. \\ This is ClimTip contribution \#X; the ClimTip project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601.\\ PH, SB, and NB acknowledge funding by the Volkswagen Foundation.\\ YH acknowledges funding by the Alexander von Humboldt Foundation.\\
+Funded under the Excellence Strategy of the Federal Government and the L\"ander through the TUM Innovation Network EarthCare. \\ This is ClimTip contribution \#140; the ClimTip project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601: Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
+Neither the European Union nor the granting authority can be held responsible for them.\\ The Past to Future (P2F) project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101184070: Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
+Neither the European Union nor the granting authority can be held responsible for them.\\ PH, SB, and NB acknowledge funding by the Volkswagen Foundation.\\ YH acknowledges funding by the Alexander von Humboldt Foundation.\\